AndreRH/hangover/docs/COMPILE.md

 $ make -j$(nproc) FEXCore_shared
 ```

 Place resulting library (build_unix/FEXCore/Source/libFEXCore.so) in your library path (e.g /usr/lib) or set HOLIB to the full path of the resulting library.

-Depreciation note: Placing the libraries under /opt will still work, but is deprecated.
-Until it is removed the load order is HOLIB, library path, /opt.
+(HOLIB takes precedence)

 #### FEX, PE (optional)
 To build wow64fex from FEX you need: